barbmich/image-repo/README.md

 ~ currently WIP ~

-A full-stack project that handles images upload.
+A full-stack application that handles images upload.
 Based off the shopify backend project required for their 2021 summer internship - I didn't have time to work on it those days, but I liked the idea so ¯\\\_(ツ)\_/¯

 ## Tech-stack so far